r00k/blog/_posts/2015-01-16-surviving-your-first-week-in-vim.md

 questions that will pop into your head as you use the editor.
 The ideal way to handle this is a quickly-accessible guru who can answer your queries.
 Ideally this person sits next to you.
-Next best is if they're available through a low-latency protocol like Campfire or irc.
+Next best is if they're available through a low-latency protocol like Slack or IRC.
 If you don't have a suitable friend, you can fall back to Stack Overflow or check out #vim on freenode.
 If all that fails, [give me a shout on twitter](http://twitter.com/r00k) and I'll help you out.